veraison/corim/cocli/README.md

 ## CoRIMs manipulation

 The `corim` subcommand allows you to create, display, sign and verify CoRIMs.
-It also provides a means to extract the embedded CoSWIDs and CoMIDs and save them as separate files.
+It also provides a means to extract as-is the embedded CoSWIDs and CoMIDs and save them as separate files.

 ### Create